 - Using a sharp knife starting at the top of the cob and slowly moving your way down.

 - The kernels will fall off on to the cutting board.

 - Then you can scoop them up and serve them on plates, or cook corn kernels if they are still uncooked.

+We have discussed many ways here but we are going to quickly go over our favorite method of all.
 Air fryer corn on the cob is so easy and NO water is required for the kernels to get tender.

 - So we use our Ninja Foodi pressure cooker and air fryer machine to cook our fresh sweet corn.

 - Any brand will do.